Are you interested in learning more about Rapid Tooling For Electronic Enclosures? Contact us today to secure an expert consultation!

 Enclosures can be machined in a range of materials, namely aluminium, stainless steel and engineering plastics.

-Aluminium is the most popular choice when it comes to CNC machining enclosures because it&#;s lightweight, the raw material is comparatively low cost and it&#;s available in a broad range of sizes.
+Aluminium is the most popular choice when it comes to CNC machining enclosures because its lightweight, the raw material is comparatively low cost and its available in a broad range of sizes.

 Add to this that it is highly machinable; it generally has shorter run times due to the high rate of material removal and tight tolerances are easily achieved.